palewire/californiacivicdata.org/_posts/2015-01-01-calaccess-code-convening.markdown

 )
 ```

-Now, sync your database and download that data:
+Now, sync your database and build the new, associated tables:
 ```bash
 $ python manage.py syncdb
 $ python manage.py buildcalaccesscampaignbrowser